pypyr/pypyr/README.rst

                        Outputs to the console during runtime as INFO.
           comment: Optional comments for pipeline developers.
                    Does not output to console during run-time.
           in: #optional.
-In parameters are added to the context so that this step and subsequent steps can use these key-value pairs.
+In parameters are added to the context so that this step can use these key-value pairs.
             parameter1: value1
             parameter2: value2